- why you need to link your project with WCP

 Member can access the project, see the dashboard, and retrieve the license, but they can’t invite other members or change project settings, for that you need to assign the user a role of

-Once the form is submitted, the user will recieve an invite.
+Once the form is submitted, the user will receive an invite.
 If needed, you can revoke the invite by pressing the

 The invited user now just follows a link in the invite to join your project.
 If the invited user doesn’t already have a WCP account, they will be asked to create one.